 What’s in my pillow?

-Dust mites are very small and look like a cross between spiders and ticks, and indeed they related as all are in the “Arachnida” class.
-Dust mites are found throughout our homes in pillows, mattresses, bedding, toys, furnishings, drapes and carpeting.
+Dust mites are very small and look like a cross between spiders and ticks.
+Indeed they are related, as all are in the “Arachnida” class.
+These creepy crawlies are found throughout our homes in pillows, mattresses, bedding, toys, furnishings, drapes and carpeting.
 They are worse in humid areas or months and may not be as prevalent in drier areas.

 Their ugly little faces are busy chomping away on your dead skin, while their feces is thought to feed fungus that is growing in your pillow.
-This is the type of eco-system most of us have no desire to sleep with on a nightly basis.
+This is the type of ecosystem most of us have no desire to sleep with on a nightly basis.
+Who would?!

 Latex and Memory Foam Pillows May Help Your Health